-- 14. To enable this functionality in iPrism, check the Listen to RIP updates box in the Routing frame.
-When iPrism is listening to RIP updates, changes to local network configurations will automatically propagate to iPrism. - If using RIP is not an option, you will need to create static routes in order for iPrism to "see" workstations that are on a different IP network. - 15. iPrism is a network appliance, and as such, must know how to exchange packets with workstations and servers at your organization, as well as servers on the Internet.
+iPrism is a network appliance, and as such, must know how to exchange packets with workstations and servers at your organization, as well as servers on the Internet.
 By default, iPrism monitors workstations and servers that are attached to the same IP network.
 However, if you want iPrism to communicate with workstations on other IP networks, you must define "static routes" to these networks so iPrism can access them.
-In other words, if you have a local network that is not reachable via the default route, then you must provide iPrism with information about how to access this network. - 16.
-In the Routing frame, click Static Routes. - 17.
-Click Add. - 18.
-To change the range of addresses behind the static route, in the IP field, type the base IP address of the subnet that lies behind the route. - 19.
+In other words, if you have a local network that is not reachable via the default route, then you must provide iPrism with information about how to access this network.

+- 9. In the Routing frame, click Static Routes. - 10.
+Click Add. - 11.
+To change the range of addresses behind the static route, in the IP field, type the base IP address of the subnet that lies behind the route. - 12.
 Type a Netmask in the Netmask field.
 This defines the series of workstations in the remote location that you want to reach.

-Figure 83.
+Figure 75.
 Add Static Route

-- 20. In the Gateway Address field, type the IP address of the Internal router/gateway that connects iPrism to the workstations you specified above. - 21.
+- 13. In the Gateway Address field, type the IP address of the Internal router/gateway that connects iPrism to the workstations you specified above. - 14.
 Click OK.
-The new route displays in the Static Routes frame. - Repeat this procedure as necessary to create additional static routes in iPrism. - 23.
-When you are finished, click OK. - 24.
-Click Save to save your changes. - 25.
+The new route displays in the Static Routes frame. - 15.
+Repeat this procedure as necessary to create additional static routes in iPrism. - 16.
+When you are finished, click OK. - 17.
+Click Save to save your changes. - 18.
 If you have completed all your administrative changes, click Activate Changes to activate the changes immediately.
 If you do not Activate Changes now, you will be prompted to do so before logging out of iPrism.